There’s nothing like a departure by steam, climb aboard a wonderfully restored carriage and enjoy a scenic five mile journey to Manuel.

 - Check the website for timetable and more information

-Click here to download your own Orientation Map and the 2016 Timetable here.
+Click here to download your own Orientation Map.

 Additionally you can find our brand new itinerary ideas here to help you plan your day by clicking here